nimorga/SpaceShmup-Project-3/README.md

 # SpaceShmup-Project-3
-A shoop 'em up game created using the *Introduction to Game Design, Prototyping, and Development.* This games purpose is to shoot projectiles as a Hero ship at the 5 different enemy ships that spawn in at random.
+A shoop 'em up game created using the *Introduction to Game Design, Prototyping, and Development* textbook.
+This games purpose is to shoot projectiles as a Hero ship at the 5 different enemy ships that spawn in at random.

 ### Description
 - **Score Counter:** We have added a score counter for the game in the top right corner to track the players progress and points.
 Listed below are the enemies and their point values: